 By using our experienced and knowledgeable lawyers, you can rest assured knowing your legal rights and best interests are protected after enduring the loss of a loved one.
 Our Jackson wrongful death lawyers will fight to maximize your recoveries.

 Who Can File a Wrongful Death Claim in Mississippi?

-- Surviving parent or child
+- The surviving parent or child of the decedent.

-- Funeral and burial costs
+- Funeral expenses

 - Loss of companionship

 In Mississippi, some claimants may be able to recover punitive damages after enduring a loss.
 These awards are provided in cases where the defendant acted with actual malice, gross negligence which evidences a willful, wanton, or reckless disregard for the safety and wellbeing of others.
 Other cases involve victims of fraud.
 After a court determines that compensatory damages are to be awarded to the claimant, the court will then commence an evidentiary hearing to determine whether an award for punitive damages is to be considered.

 The type of damages and the amount of compensation that you are able to recover for a wrongful death claim will depend on the circumstances of your loved one’s accident.
 The best way to determine what type of outcome you can expect from your claim is to speak to a wrongful death lawyer in Jackson as soon as possible.